deepjavalibrary/djl/mxnet/mxnet-model-zoo/README.md

 | NLP      | Question and Answer   | BertQA            | backbone | bert                                                       |
 |          |                       |                   | dataset  | book_corpus_wiki_en_uncased                                |

 **Note:** Not all combinations in the above table are available.
-Please check `metadata.json` files in `src/test/resources/mlrepo/model` folder for detail.
+For more information, see the `metadata.json` file in the `src/test/resources/mlrepo/model` folder.

 ## Developer guide